 Most people will recover over time with the support of family and friends.
 However, after a crisis it is often easier to talk to someone who is not involved in the situation and is trained to listen.

-Assistance with counselling, support and referrals
+Organisations that can help with counselling, support and referrals include: